 When the temperature is very high, don't let your dog linger on hot concrete or black sand.
 Being so close the ground, your dog's body can heat up quickly, and sensitive paw pads can burn.

 Dogs don't have the Weather Channel or a weather app, so they don't know why they are being denied a long walk for the day.
 Allow your dog to step outside and feel for his/herself that it is too hot to go on a long walk.
 Your dog may then understand that they have to shorten their walk, or simply come back inside where it's more comfortable.

 Cooler early mornings and evenings are the best times for walking dogs and taking them out for playtime.

 The snuggly, warm blankets and beds of winter can be replaced with cooler summer options that are easily washed to prevent harbouring of flea eggs, as these are more common in warmer weather.

 Raised beds for dogs are usually best, as they allow cooler air to circulate around your dog.

 You can ask your parents or caregivers if you can make doggy ice blocks.
 You can do this by freezing a bowl of water with a few of your dog biscuits inside.
 These items provide an activity for home alone dogs, as well as a cool down.

 Remember: It is super duper important to always stay well away from a dog while they are eating food.
 Even your own dog may get very grumpy and even bite you if they think you are coming to take their food away from them!

-Summer is the time when fleas make an unwelcome appearance and combined with the effects of the heat can cause horrible skin conditions and much discomfort for your pet.
+Summer is the time when fleas make an unwelcome appearance and combined with the effects of the heat can cause horrible skin conditions and much discomfort for your cat or dog.
 Monthly topical flea treatments are the best option and provide great control against the harmful and distressing effects of flea bites.